BloomTech-Labs/bridges-to-prosperity-be-a/README.md

 You can find the deployed project at https://labs27-a-bridges-api.herokuapp.com/

-You can find a demo vidoe of codebase at PLACEHOLDER
+You can find a demo vidoe of codebase at https://www.youtube.com/watch?v=frpHHafi3po&feature=youtu.be

 (Previous cohort: https://www.youtube.com/watch?v=PARd7apawNM&feature=youtu.be)